microsoft/nn-Meter/docs/builder/overview.md

 ) # change the text to required platform type and workspace path
 ```

-Note: after running ``builder_config.init``, the config are loaded already.
-If users want to update config, after the updated config file is saved and closed, the config will take effect after reload config space by running ``builder_config.init`` again.
+Note: after executing ``builder_config.init``, the config are loaded permanently.
+If users want to update a config, it's required to repeat this initialization process again.

 ## Connect Backend